Penicillium expansum: Management

 Due to the susceptibility to infection of mature and overripe fruit, post-harvest treatment of fruit with fungicides is the most common method of combating P. expansum.
 Proper sanitation and careful handling of the fruit are two non-chemical methods that can help control the disease.
 Good sanitation reduces contact with orchard soil either on the fruit or in transportation containers.
 And since the fungus needs a wound to infect, careful handling can reduce infection even when the fungus is present.
 Chemical treatment with a chlorine bath can be effective in killing spores.
-Biofungicides using active ingredients such as bacteria and yeast have been successful in preventing infection but are ineffective against existing infections.
+Biofungicides using active ingredients such as bacteria and yeast have been successful in preventing infection, but are ineffective against existing infections.

 Importance

 Penicillium expansum produces the mycotoxin patulin, a neurotoxin that can enter the food supply via apples and apple products such as juice and cider.
-China and the United States are the leading producers of apples in the world.
-In all, roughly 69 million tons of apples were grown worldwide.
-In the United States, approximately 60% of all apples are grown in Washington state.
-In Washington, 10-12 billion apples are hand-picked each year and the industry is the largest in the state.
 Considering the size of the apple product industry and the large number of people that may come into contact with infected fruits, control of P. expansum is vitally important.